po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 # Collect all employee property values from the console, and print out all of the properties for each employee to the console

-Now we can go back to Program and pass specific values in our Employee instances.
+Now we can go back to Program and pass specific values in our `Employee` instances.
 We hard coded "Smith" for lastName, and we could hard code the other values, too.
 But at some point we're going to need to get all the values from the user via the CLI.
 Why put off until later what we can do now?
 Can you think of how we might be able to alter our user input logic to ask for each property, for each employee?

 Hint: You can call `Console.ReadLine()` multiple times in a row.

 There are a few ways we could do this, but a straightforward solution is to simply call `Console.ReadLine()` for each value we want from the user.
-Let's update Program's GetEmployees() method to do this, being careful to set the variables to the correct types, corresponding to Employee's property types.
+Let's update Program's `GetEmployees()` method to do this, being careful to set the variables to the correct types, corresponding to `Employee`'s property types.

 ```c#
 static List<Employee> GetEmployees()